decretist/Dissertation/Chapter2/chapter2.md

 built up.

-The way in which canons are presented in the *Decretum* differs somewhat from the way in which they are presented in the predecessor collections of formal sources from which Gratian selected his material.
-The canon package in the formal sources typically included an inscription, a rubric, and the canon text.
-Gratian added to the package a *dictum post canonem* (plural *dicta post canones*) containing his own commentary on the preceding canon or canons, a feature borrowed from Alger of Liège's theological treatise *De misericordia et iustitia*, but without an immediate precedent in the canonical literature.[^33]
+The way in which canons are presented in the *Decretum* differs somewhat from the way in which they were presented in the predecessor collections of formal sources from which Gratian selected his material.
+A canon in the formal sources typically included an inscription, a rubric, and the canon text.
+Gratian added a *dictum post canonem* (plural *dicta post canones*) containing his own commentary on the preceding canon or canons, a feature borrowed from Alger of Liège's theological treatise *De misericordia et iustitia*, but without an immediate precedent in the canonical literature.[^32]

-**(The nature of the canon texts proper has been described above in the section on the collection and selection of canons.)**
+#### Inscription

+Most canons have an inscription, which identifies the ultimate source of authority for that canon, usually a papal decretal, a canon from an ecumenical council or an important provincial synod, or a patristic text.[33]
+This raises the need to distinguish Gratian's material sources---an original letter of Pope Gregory I, for example---from his formal sources---the collection from which Gratian actually copied his text.[^34] Because Gratian collected his texts almost exclusively from formal sources, the inscription was sometimes historically inaccurate, especially if the text in question was one derived from the Pseudo-Isidorian collections.

+#### Rubric

 A canon is often, though not always, introduced by a rubric.
 The name refers to the fact that rubrics were conventionally written in red ink in manuscripts.
 A rubric is a very short summary of what the following canon is about.
-In many cases the rubric simply reads "*de eodem*", which means "about the same thing" as the preceding canon.[^34] **(Pennington and Eichbauer believe that Gratian wrote the rubrics in the *Decretum* rather than reusing those he found in formal source collections.[^35] The fact that the rubrics are short, discontinuous, texts means that they are of effectively no value for the purpose of authorship attribution.
+In many cases the rubric simply reads "*de eodem*", which means "about the same thing" as the preceding canon.[^35] **(Pennington and Eichbauer believe that Gratian wrote the rubrics in the *Decretum* rather than reusing those he found in formal source collections.[^36] The fact that the rubrics are short, discontinuous, texts means that they are of effectively no value for the purpose of authorship attribution.
 On the other hand, the fact that they are believed to have been written by Gratian,